-Prepayment poses unique challenges.
-While RECs are required to be delivered when generated to meet annual utility compliance obligations, prepayment reduces the incentive to actually deliver RECs.
-On this point, the law requires that each contract "shall include provisions to ensure the delivery of the estimated quantity of renewable energy credits and ongoing collateral requirements and other provisions deemed appropriate by the Agency."84
+RECs.
+On this point, the law requires that each contract "shall include provisions to ensure the delivery of the estimated quantity of renewable energy credits and ongoing collateral requirements and other provisions deemed appropriate by the Agency."86

 This Plan's approach to Illinois Shines program contracts generally, as well as to the clawback provisions, collateral requirements, and other contract elements intended to ensure REC delivery can be found in Chapter 7.